 An initial assessment conducted in collaboration with the University of Toledo revealed that as a community, we are failing to reach large numbers of children who have experienced significant loss.
 While a few local programs were in operation, they are primarily hospice-based, short-term and curriculum-driven, rather than child-centered.
 A family support group model would offer something different.

-Key founding board members provided leadership, organizational, legal, financial, programing and fundraising expertise.
-Founding members Areka Foster, Cindy Taylor, Margy Trumbull, Matthew Rohrbacher, Shannon DeVilbiss Gallup, Ramy Eidi, and Larry Schaffer were fully committed to the mission of Good Grief and completed the intensive work required to start the organization.
+Key founding board members provided leadership, organizational, legal, financial, programming and fundraising expertise.
+Founding members Molly Long, Areka Foster, Cindy Taylor, Margy Trumbull, Matthew Rohrbacher, Shannon DeVilbiss Gallup, Ramy Eidi, Matt Fischer, and Larry Schaffer were fully committed to the mission of Good Grief and completed the intensive work required to start the organization.

-Once the need was established, the founders identified innovative organizations with proven track-records for effective children’s grief programing that were using best practices, such as peer support groups, and could be models for our success.
-They included The Dougy Center, in Portland, Oregon; Ele’s Place, in Lansing, Ypsilanti, Ann Arbor, and Grand Rapids, Michigan; and Gabby’s Ladder in Monroe, Michigan.
+Once the need was established, the founders identified innovative organizations with proven track-records for effective children’s grief programming that were using best practices, such as peer support groups, and could be models for our success.
+They included The Dougy Center, in Portland, Oregon; Ele’s Place, in Lansing, Ypsilanti, Ann Arbor, and Grand Rapids, Michigan; and Gabby’s Grief Center (FKA Gabby's Ladder) in Monroe, Michigan.

 In late 2012, after significant consultation with experts and research into the potential lifelong, negative consequences of unresolved grief in children, Good Grief of Northwest Ohio, Inc. was created, and a successful pilot was held in the spring of 2013.

 Good Grief continues to be the only 501c3 non-profit organization in Northwest Ohio with children’s grief at the heart of its mission.